The best way to explore Italy? Through its delicious food, of course!

 Vegetarians and those with gluten intolerance are welcome (just let us know when booking!).
 Itâs an excellent choice for solo travellers, as youâll have the chance to meet new people.
 This is considered one of the best food tours in Italy! đ Secure your place on this food tour in Florence!

-This Florence foodie tour, which lasts for 3 hours, showcases the city away from tourist crowds.
+This Italian food tour in Florence, which lasts for 3 hours, showcases the city away from tourist crowds.
 The meeting point is next to Dante's Statue in Piazza di Santa Croce, which is easily accessible from Piazza della Signoria.
 On the tour, you'll visit the lively Sant'Ambrogio market, perfect for meeting locals and tasting authentic Tuscan food, as well as exploring other food venues in the area.

 A wide variety of appetizing food awaits you on this tour, including coccoli (our favorite among Florentine snacks), lampredotto panini (which youâll want to try), cheeses and cured meats, famous Tuscan soups, peposo or ragĂš di cinghiale, a pastry, and gelato.
 Plus, thereâs a secret dish - wonder what it could be?